 It becomes more of a question of why not?
 The Treno Gottardo departs hourly from Basel, Zürich, and Lucerne.
 The large panoramic windows offer views of the lakes and mountains.
-I am talking about sites that are unseen by the fast connection that zips through the tunnel.
+I am talking about sites unseen by the fast connection zipping through the tunnel.

 And those buying a ticket on the Treno Gottardo website are automatically considered club members.
 (This perk offers discounted prices from various partners.)
 Therefore, I ask again, why not ride the Treno Gottardo to Ticino?

-I recently had the pleasure of riding the Treno Gottardo as part of a media trip.
+I recently enjoyed riding the Treno Gottardo as part of a media trip.
 Read on to see how our three days unfolded.
-I hope this is an inspiration for you to relax and settle into that dolce vita lifestyle...
+I hope this inspires you to relax and settle into that Dolce Vita lifestyle...

 10:05 – 11:50 By Treno Gottardo from Zürich HB to Göschenen

 The "ride" from Zürich to Göschenen is worth the trip alone.
 We're passing Lake Lucerne on this misty morning.
 I'm enjoying my fresh cup of coffee and snacks from one of the two bistros on the train.
 The convenience and comfort of riding the train allow more time to relax and view the lakes and mountains passing by those enormous windows.

 11:50 – 12:45 Visiting the town of Göschenen